 Departmental bylaws and the strategic plan provide the head with guidance for day-to-day decisions about conducting personnel evaluations, handling budgetary responsibilities, dealing with facilities issues, improving the student experience, achieving appropriate diversity goals, and representing the department to the college and university.
-The head conducts regular faculty meetings (at least two per semester), and facilitates the work of departmental faculty committees as outlined in the bylaws.
+The head conducts regular faculty meetings (at least two per semester) and facilitates the work of departmental faculty committees as outlined in the bylaws.
 After approval by the dean, the head conducts searches for new faculty and staff members in accordance with departmental bylaws and university policies.
-The head meets annually with each faculty member to conduct a performance review and write an evaluation, in accordance with departmental bylaws, the Faculty Handbook and the Manual for Faculty Evaluation.
+The head meets annually with each faculty member to conduct a performance review and write an evaluation, in accordance with departmental bylaws, and the Faculty Handbook.

-1.6.4 Selection of Department Heads
+1.5.4 Selection of Department Heads